13 Nov Bunion Correctors & Splints – Do they Really Work?

 If suitable, we will prescribe a course of gentle Foot Mobilisations that will target the underlying cause of your bunions to ensure long-term management.
 These will be accompanied by some exercises that will help strengthen the muscles responsible for straightening the toe.
 We also have our very own toe separators that will aid in bringing the toes across as they are straightened.

 So, if you want to straighten your toe or avoid surgery by treating the underlying cause of your bunion, take advantage of our free assessment offer to anyone with a bunion.
-This offer is only valid for the first five people to book an assessment for next month.
 (You must mention this blog at the time of the booking.)